Disease Guide ·Elbow Dysplasia ·2026

 Early Enrollment Is Critical

-Symptoms often appear at 4-18 months.
-If your puppy shows any lameness before enrollment, elbow dysplasia will be pre-existing and excluded.
-Enroll your large-breed puppy within the first few weeks of bringing them home.
+Symptoms appear 4-18 months.
+Any lameness before enrollment makes elbow dysplasia pre-existing and excluded.
+Enroll large-breed puppies within first weeks home.

 Red flag · Chronic condition